ask-izzy/ask-izzy/README.md

   1) (The recommended option.)
 Ensure the node modules have been installed by running the install command inside the docker container: `docker compose run --rm app shell yarn install`.
 Then exclusively run all code in docker using `docker compose up` and `docker compose run`.

   2) Avoid using docker entirely, remove the node_module directory, and reinstall the node modules by running the command on the host system (`rm -rf node_modules && yarn install`).
 Then [avoid using docker and run all code directly on the host](#alternative-dev-process-no-docker).

+  ### Adding new icons
+Original icons files are stored in a separate repo hosted on GitHub.
+To add new icons to Ask Izzy they must be added to that repo first then compiled and copied into this repo using the iconify script.

+1) Clone designs repo: `git clone https://github.com/ask-izzy/designs ../ask-izzy-designs`
+2) Add desired icons to designs repo and commit
+3) Run the iconify script: `./scripts/iconify ../ask-izzy-designs/icons/*.svg`

+The icons/index.js file will be updated, and a new js file for the icon will be generated in /icons.